aap/simpledllloader/readme.md

-Ultimate ASI Loader
+Simple DLL Loader
 ===================
+fork of the Ultimate ASI Loader

 DESCRIPTION
 ------------------------
-This is a DLL file which adds ASI plugin loading functionality to any game, which uses any of the following libraries:
+This is a DLL file which adds DLL plugin loading functionality to any game which uses any of the following libraries:
 * d3d8.dll
 * d3d9.dll
 * d3d11.dll